Codebrahma/cbweb/posts/using-higher-order-components-react-application/2017-06-13-Using-Higher-Order-Components-in-a-React-Application.md

 templateKey: 'blog-post'
 title: 'Using Higher Order Components in a React Application'
 date: 2017-06-13
-featuredpost: true
+featuredpost: false
 description: >-
   Using Higher Order Components in a React Application
+link: /using-higher-order-components-react-application
 tags:
 - higher order components in reactjs
 author: Prasanna
 ---

-If you have started using [ReactJS](https://codebrahma.com/react-js-development/) recently often you might have felt that you are performing repeated logic in many components.
+If you have started using [ReactJS](/react-js-development/) recently often you might have felt that you are performing repeated logic in many components.
 For example consider an app having:

 - Infinite scroll in three different views with all - having different data.
 You want to fetch new set of data when you scroll to the current limit.